okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/aspnet/integrationsteps.md

 ### 7: Redirect the user to the default home page

 The user is now successfully signed in and can be sent to the default sign-in page.
-In the sample application, the default sign-page is the user profile page.
+In the sample application, the default sign-in page is the user profile page.